James D'Arcy: Career

 He lent his voice to BBC radio dramas such as Thomas Hardy's Tess of the d'Urbervilles, Bram Stoker's Dracula, and Winifred Holtby's The Crowded Street.
 He played the role of Duncan Atwood in Secret Diary of a Call Girl.

 In 2011 he played the role of King Edward VIII in W.E., directed by Madonna.
 In 2012, he played Rufus Sixsmith (young and old) in addition to two other minor roles in the independent film Cloud Atlas, as well as Alfred Hitchcock and the Making of Psycho star Anthony Perkins in Hitchcock.
 In 2013, he played the role of Eric Zimit in After the Dark (other title: The Philosophers).

 In 2014 he played the role of Lee Ashworth in series 2 of Broadchurch and appeared as the main villain in the action comedy Let's Be Cops, as a malevolent Los Angeles crime boss.
 In 2015, he appeared in the films Survivor and Jupiter Ascending.
 He starred as a British Army Colonel Winnant in Christopher Nolan's Dunkirk (2017).
 In 2018, he appeared in the Showtime series Homeland.

 D'Arcy was a series regular in the television series Agent Carter from 2015 to 2016.
 In the series, he played Edwin Jarvis, the loyal butler of Howard Stark, which shares continuity with the Marvel Cinematic Universe.
 It was his first comedic role.
 He reprised his role of Edwin Jarvis in Avengers: Endgame, making D'Arcy the first to have portrayed the same character originally from an MCU TV series into an MCU film.
 In 2017, he appeared in the film The Snowman.
 D'Arcy starred in the war film Oppenheimer in 2023.

 D'Arcy made his directorial debut with Made in Italy in 2020.

 In 2024 he played the character of Mr Greed in the music video "HAHAHA" by American rapper Lil Dicky.

 Personal life

-D'Arcy dated Lucy Punch for about three years after they met during filming of the TV movie Come Together in 2002.
+From 2002 to 2005, D'Arcy was in a relationship with Lucy Punch after they met during filming of the TV movie Come Together.